spyder-ide/spyder/REVIEW.md

     - Do the tests pass in the continuous integration build?
       If appropriate, help the contributor understand why tests failed.
     - Are regression tests needed?
-      If a reproducible bug is being fixed in this PR, it may be needed and reviewers can help the contributor design and implement them.
+      If a reproducible bug is being fixed in this PR, one may be needed, and reviewers should help the contributor design and implement them.
-      In case the contributor is unable to add the test, the reviewer should add it in a follow-up PR.
+      In case the contributor is unable to add the test, the reviewer should do so in a follow-up PR.

  - [ ] Sustainability and maintenance
     - Is the code easy to read and low on redundancy?
     - Should variable names be improved for clarity or consistency?
-    - Should comments or docstrings be added?
+    - Should comments or docstrings be added or removed?
-    - Should comments be removed as unhelpful or extraneous?
     - Will the cost of maintaining a new feature be worth its benefits?
     - Will the new code add any dependencies on other projects?